coil-kt/coil/coil-test/README.md

 # Testing

-To add testing support, import the extension library:
+To use the testing support classes, import the extension library:

 ```kotlin
 testImplementation("io.coil-kt:coil-test:2.3.0")